Wielding/WieldingLs/images/README.md

 To reset all to the default for the console use the value `"{:R:}"`

-Here are the group colors, styles and defaults that can be overridden with the current defaults
+Here are the group colors, styles and defaults that can be overridden with the current defaults.
+A '!' character in the first position of a style means that it will override all other styles.
+Otherwise attribute styles will be additive.
 ```powershell
 $GdcTheme.SourceCodeColor = "{:F82:}"
 $GdcTheme.DataFileColor = "{:F14:}"